joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

     - -s, --sample_info: Path to the txt file containing the sample information for each sample.
 This file must have three columns (``SAMPLE``, ``FAMILY``, ``PHENOTYPE``) with the exact name.
 Required only when input format is set to ``inter``.
 By default, None.
     - -t, --tag: Tag used for the name of the output files.
 By default, None.
     - -c, --category_set: Path to a text file containing categories for eigen decomposition.
 If not specified, all of the categories in the z-score file will be used.
 This file must contain ``Category`` column with the name of categories to be used.
-    - -ef, --eff_num_test: Calculate the effective number of tests.
-By default, False.

     +-------------------------------------------------------+
     |Category                                               |